Package 'nonprobsvy'

 bias_inf

-• if union then final model is fitting on union of selected variables for selection and outcome models
+• if union, then the final model is fitted on the union of selected variables for selection and outcome models

-• if div then final model is fitting separately on division of selected variables into relevant ones for selection and outcome model.
+• if div, then the final model is fitted separately on division of selected variables into relevant ones for selection and outcome model.

 num_boot